About the Program

 Other sites of various activities available within a few minutes' drive include Moody Gardens, Sam Houston Race Park, Cynthia Woods Mitchell Pavilion, SplashTown Waterpark, Downtown Aquarium, Space Center Houston, Lone Star Flight Museum, San Jacinto Battlefield, NRG Stadium, Minute Maid Park, Toyota Center and the George R. Brown Convention Center.
 For more information, go to Visit Houston.
 The cost of living is moderate and housing is very reasonable.

-Professor, Director of Training
+Assistant Professor, Director of Training

 Neurosurgery, Unit 442